 In 2005 a horse named Inglis Drever won the Stayers’ Hurdle for the first time, though he missed out on the title in 2006.
 He became the third horse to regain the title in 2007 and then successfully defended his title in 2008, becoming the first horse to win the race three times.
 That would have been reason to celebrate if not for what came next, a horse by the name of Big Buck’s.
 Big Buck’s won the Stayers’ Hurdle in 2009 then repeated the trick in 2010.
 He managed it again in 2011 and won it for a fourth time in 2012, becoming the first horse to win it on four occasions – a feat that has yet to be equalled.
 He is the most successful staying hurdler in the history of the sport, also winning the Liverpool Hurdle and the Long Distance Hurdle in the same four years as the Stayers’ Hurdle.

-Emma Lavelle won the race in 2019 on favourite Paisley Park, becoming the first woman to win the race since Jenny Pitman in 1998.
+Emma Lavelle trained the winner of the race in 2019, favourite Paisley Park, becoming the first woman trainer to win the race since Jenny Pitman in 1998.
+Rebecca Curtis made it back-to-back victories for female trainers winning with Lisnagar Oscar in 2020 stopping favourite Paisley Park making it consecutive wins.

 CBO Rating | 10/10